There’s a lot of misunderstandings and ‘un-truths’ about mobile homes and manufactured homes.

 HUD went so far as to divide the country into 3 regions and manufactured homes produced for each region have to meet the performance zones for each.
 Here’s what NMHOA says about it: A new thermal zone map for manufactured housing identifies three regions: the southeastern states are grouped from South Carolina to Texas in Zone I; the mid-zone of the nation is grouped from North Carolina across to California in Zone II; and the remaining northern part of the country is grouped together in Zone III.

-If you have a question feel free to use the contact form below.
+If you have a question feel free to email me.
 I’ll do my best to get you the information you need.
 Thanks!